 - 2. Subsection (a) requires the signature on the certificate of title of only the owner whose ownership interest is being transferred.
 A state that wishes to require the signature of all owners indicated in the files of the office may do so by regulation. - 3.
+Subsection (a) provides the transferee with a right to execution of the certificate of title upon sale of the vessel.
+Subsection (b) provides that execution of the certificate of title constitutes a transfer of ownership.
+After execution of the certificate of title the transferor is no longer the vessel owner, e.g., for purposes of financial responsibility laws. - 4.
 This act is supplemented by otherwise applicable law, for example the law of agency.

 See Section 4.
-Therefore the obligations and rights recognized in this section can be exercised by authorized representatives of the transferor and transferee. - 4.
-Subsection (c) makes clear that a transfer of ownership is effective between the parties thereto even if the transferor does not fulfill its duty to facilitate the creation of a new certificate of title identifying the transferee as an owner and even if no application for a new certificate of title is delivered to the office.
+Therefore the obligations and rights recognized in this section can be exercised by authorized representatives of the transferor and transferee.

+5. Subsection (c) makes clear that a transfer of ownership is effective between the parties thereto even if the transferor does not fulfill its duty to facilitate the creation of a new certificate of title identifying the transferee as an owner and even if no application for a new certificate of title is delivered to the office.
 This is consistent with the fact that a certificate of title is prima facie evidence, but not conclusive evidence, of ownership.
 See Section 13.
 A transfer effective between the parties would also be effective between and binding on their successors.

 Subsection (c) also clarifies that a transfer of ownership of a vessel, even though effective between the parties, may not be effective against third parties claiming an interest in the vessel if the certificate of title continues to identify the transferor as owner.
-See Sections 23 or 24, e.g., with respect to the rights of a good faith purchaser for value or a buyer in ordinary course of business.
+See Sections 23 or 24, e.g., with respect to the rights of a good faith purchaser for value or a buyer in ordinary course of business

-5. Subsection (d) deals with any rule of law that assesses damages or imposes a fee or penalty on an owner of a vessel solely because of the person's ownership interest.
+6. Subsection (d) deals with any rule of law that assesses damages or imposes a fee or penalty on an owner of a vessel solely because of the person's ownership interest.
 Thus, for example, if applicable law makes the owner of a vessel liable for property taxes, environmental contamination caused by the vessel, or for damages caused when the vessel escapes its mooring, an owner who complies with subsection (a) will not be liable for any such taxes assessed, contamination occurring, or damages caused after that compliance.

 SECTION 18.
 EFFECT OF MISSING OR INCORRECT INFORMATION.
 Except as otherwise provided in [UCC Section 9-337], a certificate of title or other record required or authorized by this [act] is effective even if it contains incorrect information or does not contain required information.